 17-21 April, Corso di Porta Ticinese, 95,; www.klaaskuiken.nl

 The Diner by David Rockwell

-Over in the vaults of Ventura Centrale, the New York-based architect channels his skills in hospitality and set design for an all-American diner concept.
-The Rockwell Group has teamed up with studio 2x4 and Surface magazine for the venture that will recreate four different environments.
-The culinary pop-up takes guests on an American road trip that travels from an Airstream-inspired coffee and pie bar to West Coast lounge via an East Coast-style classic diner.
+Over in the vaults of Ventura Centrale, the New York-based architect channeled his skills in hospitality and set design for an all-American diner concept.
+The Rockwell Group teamed up with studio 2x4 and Surface magazine for the venture that recreated four different environments, within one space.
+The culinary pop-up took guests on an American road trip that travelled from an Airstream-inspired coffee and pie bar to West Coast lounge via an East Coast-style classic diner.

 17-22 April; Via Ferrante Aporti 15; www.rockwellgroup.com

 Club Unseen by Studiopepe

 Arianna Lelli Mami and Chiara Di Pinto of Studiopepe realised a conceptual ‘members only’ space at a concealed Brera location.
 Club Unseen bought together historical and contemporary design with products from global brands including Tacchini, Dedar, Atelier de Troupe and Pulpo.
 The club continued the Milan-based creatives’ exploration of hospitality which last year saw them create The Visit, a sophisticated styled apartment.
 Read more about Club Unseen here.

 Tree-lined Via Eustachi was transformed into a district of wine and design during Salone del Mobile – all in the spirit of sharing.
 With the aim of overturning natural compeition between traders, EustachiORA united a selection of designers and wine makers in a week-long knees up.
 Guests were invited to taste, for example, a red ‘Natissa’ DOC at Polpetta D.O.C, together with the works of artist Paolo Anselmo, all the while learning the insider tricks and traits of Italian wine culture.